 While models often have genetics on their side, let's be clear: Height is just one industry requirement, and working (very) hard for their toned physiques is another huge part of the gig.
 So even though not all of us were born with an Amazonian stature (or necessarily want one), we can find serious inspiration in how our favorite cat-walkers break a sweat—especially since all of them have different fitness regimens they prefer.
 (Read: There's something for everyone!)

 So, how does Gigi Hadid keep those abs in fighting shape?
 What's the secret to Rosie Huntington-Whiteley's toned legs?
 Click through the gallery below to see the go-to workouts of 14 top models like Gigi Hadid.

 Like Skriver, Romee Strijd also frequents The Dogpound.
-Her on-the-go workout routine is fairly simple (and easy to copy).
-"When I am traveling," she said in an interview with Glamour, "I like to pack a jump rope and ankle weights in my suitcase."
+Her on-the-go workout routine is relatively simple (and easy to copy), as she never travels without a jump rope and ankle weights.

 The Victoria's Secret beauty says that she likes to blitz through squats to prep for a big swimsuit shoot.
 She's an avid gym-goer, too, emphasizing lifting weights.